-One of the best things about college basketball are the atmospheres at most games, especially big games that aren’t very common.
-There can certainly be great atmospheres for neutral site games, but nothing quite beats home crowds when a teams from different conferences schedule home-and-home series.
+One of the best things about college basketball is the atmosphere at most games, especially big games that aren’t very common.
+There can certainly be great atmospheres for neutral site games, but nothing quite beats home crowds when teams from different conferences schedule home-and-home series.

 Whether it’s two big schools and strong programs playing each other on both home courts or even smaller schools getting the chance to host bigger programs with a rare shot at a major upset on their home court, the atmospheres rarely disappoint in a home-and-home.

 As non-conference schedules are starting to come together for SEC basketball teams, it seemed like a good time to fantasize about which home-and-home series I would like each team to schedule for next season or the coming years.